wp-plugins/powerpress/readme.txt

 * Calls to wp_remote_head now set to use HTTP 1.1 protocol (WordPress defaults to HTTP 1.0 for what ever reason.
 Thanks vinull for your bug fix!)
 * Added support for Kindle Fire in the list of detected mobile HTML5 players.
 (Thanks Chris Bockay for bringing to our attention and helpnig us diagnose!)
 * Added logic to not include header javascript in theme's if the Media Apperance option "Disable PowerPress Media Players and Links" is disabled.
+* Added logic to fix the play in new window and embed links if Joost de Valk's Google Analytics for WordPress plugin has "Track outbound clicks & downloads" enabled.

 = 4.0.6 =